Lake-Tuggeranong-College/Holocron/_Certificate III E Course/WebDev/_instructions/GazeElectric/Checkout.md

 needsUpdating: false
 tutorialIndex: 11
 ---
+Guarding your website's transaction boundaries is a critical requirement in web systems.
+This tutorial teaches you how to construct a secure checkout workspace that validates billing and payment parameters, pre-populates authenticated customer profile records, and ensures that sensitive relational writes are processed cleanly without risking database corruption.

 > [!note] Goal: Understand, construct, and test the multi-pane layout of `checkout.php` to handle dynamic user profile pre-population, multi-stage input validation, and database transactions.